-When family members visit their loved one’s treatment center, they may have the opportunity to meet clinicians and participate in group therapy and private family therapy sessions.
+When family members visit their loved one’s treatment center, they may have the opportunity to meet clinicians, participate in group therapy and private family therapy sessions.

 When someone enrolls in rehab, their clinical team is integral to their success in recovery.
 A person’s clinical team may include doctors and physicians who create personalized treatment plans as well as nurses and technicians who offer 24-hour care.

 Family members who meet rehab clinicians can: